A Timeline of the Ashley Madison Hack

 Sept 9: Security Credentials found Hardcoded in Ashley Madison Source Code

 Gabor Szathmari, a security researcher, announced that he discovered that Ashley Madison had poor security practices.
-One of the worse offenses is hardcoding security credentials such as database passwords, authentication tokens, API secrets, and SSL private keys.
+One of the worst offenses is hardcoding security credentials such as database passwords, authentication tokens, API secrets, and SSL private keys.
 He also noted that there were no measures to screen out bots.
 He cited numerous security risks that led to the Ashley Madison hack.

 Sep 10: CynoSure Exposes Password Failures